 Healthcare App vs Medical App Development

-To ensure we’re on the same page, let’s first clarify what healthcare app is and what it isn't.
-Although the terms health app and medical app are often used interchangeably, they don't necessarily mean the same.
-Healthcare apps are intended to improve users' physical and mental health.
-While healthcare professionals can use these apps to monitor patient data and offer guidance, they differ from medical applications.
+To ensure we’re on the same page, let’s first clarify what healthcare app or HealthTech is and what it isn't.
+Although the terms healthcare app and medical app are often used interchangeably, they don't necessarily mean the same.
+Medtech - medical application - refers specifically to medical devices, services, or solutions that use technology to improve people's health.
+Medtech software is often used directly in patient care, diagnosis, and treatment and encompasses a wide range of products and applications, including diagnostic tools and equipment, medical devices, monitoring devices.

 "Health apps are software programs on mobile devices that process health-related data on or for their users.
 They can be used by every health-conscious person to maintain, improve, or manage the health of an individual or the community.
 As an umbrella term, health apps include medical apps.
 Medical apps share the same technological functions and devices.
 Health professionals, patients, and family caregivers are the main user groups.
 Medical apps are intended for clinical and medical purposes and can be legally regulated as mobile medical devices." - PubMed